-- ii) Linked incentives offered by the agent (with no contribution from the publisher) will be ignored for ABC purposes. - d) You may treat subscription orders for more than one year as a sale at Basic Annual Rate if the published multi-year subscription rate when pro-rated to 1 year: - i) Is at least 90% of the BAR for a two year subscription; or - ii) Is at least 85% of the BAR for a three year subscription. - e) You may treat renewal or direct debit rates as full rate providing the amount paid is at least 90% of the BAR. - f) If you do not publish a relevant BAR then those copies must be claimed in the lowest rate band. - i) An exception is where no BAR is published because print subscriptions are not available separately.
-In this case you must determine rate band classification by using an "alternative BAR", which is set at 75% of the annualised print single copy cover price.
+- ii) Linked incentives offered by the agent (with no contribution from the publisher) will be ignored for ABC purposes. - d) You may treat subscription orders for more than one year as a sale at Basic Annual Rate if the published multi-year subscription rate when pro-rated to 1 year: - i) Is at least 90% of the BAR for a two year subscription; or - ii) Is at least 85% of the BAR for a three year subscription. - e) You may treat renewal or direct debit rates as full rate providing the amount paid is at least 90% of the BAR. - f) If you do not publish a relevant BAR then those copies must be claimed in the lowest rate band. - i) An exception is where no BAR is published because print subscriptions are not available separately (or in the case of a digital only publication, no BAR is published because digital subscriptions are not available separately).
+In this case you must determine rate band classification by using an "alternative BAR", which is set at 75% of the annualised print single copy cover price (or 75% of the annualised digital single copy cover price in the case of a digital only publication).
 For example: If print only subscriptions are not available but the print copy cover price of a weekly publication is £2, then the "alternative BAR" used in lieu of the BAR is 52 weeks x £2 x 75% = £78. - g) You must retain details of subscription rates and special offers during the reporting period